 - 1. Performance- Vivaldi did indeed write continuo parts for all of these works, but their inclusion is hardly necessary to give a sense of completeness.
 As a result, public performance is highly encouraged. - 2.
 Clef reading- These arrangements will hopefully serve as advanced clef practice for trombonists playing the first and second parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
-Scoring- The chamber concertos are originally scored for two woodwind instruments and a violin,, all in the same range, whereas the string concertos call for two violins, viola and basso continuo.
-For the chamber concertos, that necessitated changing the range of one of the voices and frequently exchanging notes from one voice to another.
-For the String Concertos, this technique was utilized much less frequently, since the four voices are almost always in four different ranges. - 4.
+Scoring- The string concertos were scored for two violins, viola and basso continuo.
+The original notes have been infrequently exchanged in these arrangements, since the four voices are almost always in four different ranges. - 4.
 Range- The basic range of these transcriptions is from high D to low G, to accommodate a C tuba.
 These arrangements are also quite suitable for performance by a viola, trombone, cello and string bass, which offers a wonderful chamber music experience for a trombonist. - 5.
 Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead.
 The use of dynamics here is almost never an indication of the relative importance of the four independent lines, in direct contrast to the use of dynamics in volumes 11-12 (Bach).
 Instead, the dynamics are meant to contrast musical sections. - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a brass player ever makes.
 There are, however, notes left out in extended passages that would be otherwise impossible to perform well, hopefully in the most appropriate locations.